CS2103JAN2017-W13-B1/main/docs/UserGuide.md

 ### 2.13.
 Deleting a task: `delete`

-Description: Deletes the specified task from the μTask.
-This action is not reversible. <br>
+Description: Deletes the specified task from μTask. <br>

 Format: `delete INDEX`